 - 1/2 tsp sea salt

-- Combine all ingredients in a deep mixing bowl.
+- Combine all ingredients in a deep mixing bowl (except the oil, which is for greasing the pan).
 The batter should be about the same consistency as pancake batter, and as smooth as you can make it.

 - In the meantime, heat up a quarter of the oil (1/2 tablespoon) in a pan on medium low heat for a couple minutes until it’s hot.